Doctors Note Logo

 Worsening nerve pain—also called neuropathic pain—can feel sharp, burning, tingling or like "pins and needles."
 It can interfere with work, sleep and daily activities.
 Talking to your doctor about pain is the first step toward relief.
 Whether you have diabetic neuropathy, sciatica, chemotherapy-induced nerve damage or another cause, clear communication helps your doctor tailor tests and treatments to your needs.

 Below are five essential questions to guide your next appointment.
 Use these as a framework to prepare, and feel free to jot down your own concerns.
-If at any point you feel overwhelmed or want to organize your symptoms before your visit, try Ubie's Medically approved LLM Symptom Checker Chat Bot—it's free and can help you prepare a detailed symptom timeline to share with your doctor.
+If at any point you feel overwhelmed or want to organize your symptoms before your visit, try Ubie's free AI symptom checker—it takes just a few minutes to create a detailed symptom timeline you can share with your doctor.
 And remember: if you ever experience life-threatening or rapidly worsening signs—such as loss of bladder or bowel control, sudden muscle weakness, chest pain or difficulty breathing—seek emergency care immediately.

 1. What Could Be Causing My Worsening Nerve Pain?